Shabbatai HaKohen: Other writings

 In addition to his knowledge of the Talmudic law he was versed in the Kabbala, which he used in explaining various passages of the Bible.
 His mastery of Hebrew is evidenced by the selichot that he composed in commemoration of the Chmielnicki tragedies.
-In 1648 the communities of the Polish Kingdom were devastated by Chmielnicki, Shabbatai HaKohen portrayed the persecutions of the Jews in his Megillah Afah.
+In 1648 the communities of the Polish Kingdom were devastated by Chmielnicki, Shabbatai HaKohen portrayed the persecutions of the Jews in his Megillat Efah.

 On the same day 1,500 people were killed in the city of Uman in Russia on the Sabbath.
 The nobles Cossacks with whom the wicked mob had again made an alliance chased all the Jews from the city into the fields and vineyards where the villains surrounded them in a circle, stripped them to their skin and ordered them to lie on the ground.
 The villains spoke to the Jews with friendly and consoling words: 'Why do you want to be killed, strangled and slaughtered like an offering to your God Who poured out His anger upon you without mercy?
 Would it not be safer for you to worship our gods, our images and crosses and we would form one people which would unite together.'
 "But the holy and faithful people who so often allowed themselves to be murdered for the sake of the Lord, raised their voices together to the Almighty in Heaven and cried: 'Hear o Israel the Lord our God, the Holy One and the King of the Universe, we have been murdered for Thy sake so often already.
 O Lord God of Israel let us remain faithful to Thee.'
 Afterward they recited the confession of sins and said: 'We are guilty and thus recognize the Divine judgment.'
 Now the villains turned upon them and there was not one of them who did not fall victim.